-This can be especially true of a cat that used to live outside and is now an indoor cat.
+This can be especially true of a cat who used to live outside and is now an indoor cat.
 Those cats are used to getting more exercise and they’re also used to having to eat every bite of food they can find, in case food is tough to find later.
 Cats who used to be strays may have a tough time not overeating.

 All Feline Hospital adds that for maintenance, you should feed an indoor cat about 20 calories per pound each day.
 This means a 10-pound cat should get about 200 calories a day.
 To help with weight loss, reduce the number by no more than 20 calories a day.

-Get In Some Exercise
+Get Some Exercise

 A healthy cat also gets plenty of exercise!
-You can encourage your cat to “work out” by having her chase food or toys up and down the stairs or using a feather wand or laser pointer for her to chase around the house.
+You can encourage your cat to “work out” by having them chase food or toys up and down the stairs or using a feather wand or laser pointer for them to chase around the house.

-Remember, helping your cat reach a healthy weight will help her live a longer, happier life.
+Remember, helping your cat reach a healthy weight will help them live a longer, happier life.
 Higher quality food may cost a little more, but you’ll end up saving money in the long run by avoiding future vet bills from health problems that obese cats face.